Configuring Butler SOS heartbeats

 It sends periodic messages to a monitoring tool, which can then alert if Butler SOS hasn’t checked in as expected.

 Healthchecks.io is an example of such as tool.
-It’s open source but also has a SaaS option if so preferred.
+It’s open source and can be self-hosted, but also has a SaaS option if so preferred.

 More info on using Healthchecks.io with Butler (Butler SOS works the same way) can be found in this blog post.